Click to share!

 sleek side part volume

-Want to instantly look more polished?
-A deep side part with crown volume is your answer.
+A deep side part with crown volume instantly makes you look more polished.
 This combo works because it naturally lengthens your face and draws attention upward, away from wider areas.

 Soft Waves: Styling Technique for Any Cut